FionaMoon/Small_Program/README.md

 ## Run Azimuth locally
 [Azimuth](https://satijalab.org/azimuth/) is an annotation tool which is recommended by Satiji Lab (Seurat team).
-It also has R packages.
-However, running Azimuth in R requires internet connection，which is impossible when performing on computer cluster.
+ It also offers R packages.
+However, running Azimuth in R typically requires an internet connection, which can be impractical when using a computer cluster.

-I've changed the source code which allowed you running Azimuth locally.
-The only thing you have to do is download Azimuth reference data or make your own reference in required form.
+I've modified the source code so that you can now run Azimuth locally.
+You only need to download the Azimuth reference data or create your own reference in the required format.

 ```r
 rm(list=ls())